kch0e/Personify/README.md

 # Personify

-[Spring 2019] Los Altos Hacks IV - Submission
+[Spring 2019] Los Altos Hacks IV - Team Submission

 ## Inspiration
 My partners and I are very musically oriented individuals.
 We understand that an individual's preference in music says a lot about other aspects of their life, such as personality, mood, and more.
 We decided to use the Spotify API to gather information regarding a song's musical information and convert that into meaningful statistics that could be compared and analyzed.